chnoramiri/DomExceptionBlog/README.md

 - **Dashboard:** A robust admin dashboard that provides the ability to perform various actions on your blogs, ensuring efficient management.

+- **CI/CD Integration:** Our development pipeline includes Continuous Integration and Continuous Deployment (CI/CD), automating testing, building, and deployment processes for a streamlined and reliable workflow.

 - **Upcoming Enhancements:** Stay tuned for exciting future updates, including user authentication for login functionality, a rating system, and continuous improvements to the user interface.

 ## Tech Stack

-- **React:** A powerful JavaScript library for building interactive user interfaces.

-- **Redux Toolkit:** A simplified and efficient state management solution for React applications.

-- **TypeScript:** Enhance your development experience with static typing and code completion.

-- **SCSS:** Utilize the power of CSS pre-processing for better styling management.

-- **Material UI:** A popular UI framework for creating beautiful and responsive web applications.

-- **Jest:** Ensure the reliability of your application through comprehensive unit testing.
+- **Frontend:** The project leverages React, Redux Toolkit, TypeScript, Material UI, and SCSS for a modern and user-friendly interface.

+- **Testing:** Jest is employed for comprehensive unit testing, ensuring the reliability of the application.

-## How to Get Started
+## Getting Started

 1. Clone this repository to your local machine.
 2. Install the required dependencies using npm or yarn.